 Before Algebra Had a Name

-When we think of algebra, many people picture European textbooks or Greek symbols.
-But long before that, in the land of Kemet in the Nile River Valley, Africans were already solving algebraic problems.
-Over 3,800 years ago, scribes in Kemet were writing and working through equations that involved unknown quantities, a fundamental concept of algebra.
+Long before Pythagoras.
+Plato or Aristotle, in the land of Kemet (modern day Egypt) in the Nile River Valley, scribes were writing and working through equations that involved unknown quantities, a fundamental concept of algebra.

-One of the clearest examples comes from a document known as the Rhind Mathematical Papyrus, dating to around 1650 BCE.
+One of the clearest examples comes from a document known as the Rhind Mathematical Papyrus, dating to around 1650 BCE (3,600 years ago).
 This papyrus contains dozens of problems that today we’d recognise as early algebra.

 The “aha” and the Eye of Horus

-Kemetian algebra didn’t look like modern notation.
+Kemetic algebra looks unfdidn’t look like modern notation.
 Instead, scribes used terms like “aha”, meaning “quantity”, to represent unknown values.
 For example, one problem might say: A quantity and its seventh part together make 19.
 What is the quantity?
 This is essentially the equation x + x/7 = 19.
 The method used to solve it involved logical steps and mathematical structure.

 This papyrus shows that In Kemet, mathematics was woven into daily life.
 Algebraic thinking was applied to architecture, agriculture, trade, and timekeeping.